VendelinFilip/MBLS207-Tutorial-2/00_START.md

 # Tutorial 2 Introduction to the command line
 MBLS207 - Bioinformatics
+Go through the modules from 1 to 11 one by one and complete the exercises.
 1. [Introduction](01-Introduction.md)
 2. [Starting the shell and getting oriented](02-Starting_the_shell.md)
 3. [Navigating your computer from the shell](03-Navigating_computer_from_shell.md)